seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

    !1 = !{!1} ; an identifier for the inner loop
    !2 = !{!2} ; an identifier for the outer loop

-'``llvm.bitsets``'
+'``llvm37.bitsets``'
 ^^^^^^^^^^^^^^^^^^

-The ``llvm.bitsets`` global metadata is used to implement :doc:`bitsets <BitSets>`.
+The ``llvm37.bitsets`` global metadata is used to implement :doc:`bitsets <BitSets>`.

 Module Flags Metadata
 =====================

-Information about the module as a whole is difficult to convey to LLVM's subsystems.
-The LLVM IR isn't sufficient to transmit this information.
+Information about the module as a whole is difficult to convey to LLVM37's subsystems.
+The LLVM37 IR isn't sufficient to transmit this information.
-The ``llvm.module.flags`` named metadata exists in order to facilitate this.
+The ``llvm37.module.flags`` named metadata exists in order to facilitate this.
 These flags are in the form of key / value pairs --- much like a dictionary --- making it easy for any subsystem who cares about a flag to look it up.

-The ``llvm.module.flags`` metadata contains a list of metadata triplets.
+The ``llvm37.module.flags`` metadata contains a list of metadata triplets.
 Each triplet has the following form:

 -  The first element is a *behavior* flag, which specifies the behavior